jeswheel/haiti_article/README.md

    - [ ] Re-run everything and submit.

+- [x] Remove vaccination scenario projection figures (maybe move into the supplement later).
+- [x] Check we meet following requirement: "Please refrain from using math mode for non-math content, such as chemical formulas.
+For example, please use "CO\textsubscript{2}" instead of "$\mathrm{CO}_2$"
 - [x] Fix the formatting of the parameter table.
 - [x] Write an author summary for the paper
 - [x] Description of theta (vaccine efficacy) in model 2 is missing.
 It's only in the equation, not even in the table.
 Make a mention of where this can be found.